koifinance/universal-router/README.md

 # Universal Router

-The Uniswap Universal Router was adapted to work with the Velodrome ecosystem.
-This router allows a single swap to be routed through both Velodrome Finance V2 pools and Slipstream (CL) pools.
+The Uniswap Universal Router was adapted to work with the Koi Finance ecosystem.
+This router allows a single swap to be routed through both Koi Finance V2 pools and CL pools.

 To see the commit of the smart contracts that was used in the latest deployment, see branch `deployed-commit`.
 To see the addresses of this latest deployment on each network, see folder `deploy-addresses`.